-Black Expressions Book Club (http://www.blackexpressions.com/) has made Sister Vegetarian's 31 Days of Drama-Free Living their alternate book selection for March 2012!
+Black Expressions Book Club (http://www.blackexpressions.com/) made Sister Vegetarian's 31 Days of Drama-Free Living their alternate book selection in March 2012!

-What a joy to know that I have become a part of your family through this book which acts as your daily guide, daily inspirational and motivational tool, and vegetarian and vegan lifestyle coach.If you have not ordered your copy today for delivery before Christmas, order it now!
-It's available ahead of schedule to start your new year off with empowerment!
+What a joy to know that I have become a part of your family through this book which acts as your daily guide, daily inspirational and motivational tool.
 To conquer challenges in all aspects of your life.
 To encourage you to be encouraged that the sun shines even when the clouds are gray, and that joy always comes in the morning if you should falter and trip along your vegetarian or vegan journey!
 It's okay to be you.
 Be yourself, and you shall not fail in this beautiful life-long vegetarian or vegan journey.
 Remember, it's a lifestyle, not a temporary diet or a temporary solution.
 It is a part of you as you heal yourself, heal the environment, and save animals.
 Do you ask yourself, what have you done for me lately when you are always helping others and forget about your well-being?
 Then, pick up a copy of Sister Vegetarian's 31 Days of Drama-Free Vegetarian and Vegan Living today, and let your mind be blown to the endless possibilities of what a vegetarian or vegan lifestyle can do for you! ~ Donna M Beaudoin "Sister Vegetarian"

 Disclaimer: Sister Vegetarian is a blog based on my vegetarian and vegan experiences and journey as well as others' experiences.
 I am not a medical, nutritionist, or exercise specialist; so, please consult your physician before starting any vegetarian and vegan lifestyle and exercise program.